 Your fiancé(e) will need a K-1 visa if you plan to have your wedding ceremony in the states.
 The processing time may take anywhere between 6 – 9 months.
 With a K-1 visa, you will have 90 days from the time your fiancé(e) arrives in the country to get married.
 After you have been officially married, your spouse can apply for adjustment of status to become a permanent resident of the United States.

 The foreign spouse must be sponsored by a U.S. citizen who filed Form I-129F on their behalf.
 If Form I-129F is approved, the next step is to file the K-1 visa application.
 USCIS will forward your approved petition to the Department of State National Visa Center (NVC).
-After the NVC issues you a case number, the petition will be send to the U.S. Embassy or Consulate where the foreign fiancé(e) will apply for the K-1 visa.
+After the NVC issues you a case number, the petition will be sent to the U.S. Embassy or Consulate where the foreign fiancé(e) will apply for the K-1 visa.

 - Evidence of a bona fide relationship